journeymonitor/infra/ABOUT.md

 test scripts which are executed regularly and alert users if a test run resulted in an error.
 It also provides ridiculously detailed performance metrics for each test run.

-Think of it as a web-based cron for you Selenium tests.
+Think of it as a cloud-based cron for you Selenium tests.

 ## About the project